banisterious/obsidian-charted-roots/docs/planning/custom-map-authoring.md

 ---

-## Phase 4: Place Coordinate Import
+## Phase 4: Place Coordinate Import (Deferred)

+> **Status:** Deferred for future consideration.
+The wizard's click-to-add and Map View's right-click-to-create flows cover most use cases.

 Import places from a coordinates file (CSV/JSON) with bulk creation.